kat-acu/openmrs-config-ces/README.md

 Example directory structure:

 openmrs-config-pihemr
-openmrs-config-zl
+openmrs-config-ces

 or

 config-pihemr
-config-zl
+config-ces

 ### Steps to deploy new changes to your local development server

 Run "./install.sh [serverId]" where [serverId] is the name of the SDK server you are deploying to.
-This will first build the config-pihemr project, then build the config-zl project, (pulling in any changes to config-pihemr), and finally deploying the changes to the server specified by [serverId].
+This will first build the config-pihemr project, then build the config-ces project, (pulling in any changes to config-pihemr), and finally deploying the changes to the server specified by [serverId].

 #### To enable watching, you run the following:

 "./watch.sh [serverId]" where [serverId] is the name of the SDK server you are deploying too.
-This will watch *both* the config-pihemr and config-zl projects for changes and redeploy when there are changes.
+This will watch *both* the config-pihemr and config-ces projects for changes and redeploy when there are changes.
 It runs indefinitely, so you will need to cancel it with a "Ctrl-C".